262life/bob/docs/index.md

 BOB is an open source **general purpose container** for Kubernetes, providing the utilities, support tools and a framework, that allows a diverse set problems to be solved for pod initialization and support to natively integrate with cloud-native environments.

-BOB turns a simple container instanciation into a power support tool for general troubleshooting, service rendering, and performance evaluation.
+BOB turns a simple container instantiation into a power support tool for general troubleshooting, service rendering, and performance evaluation.
 It does this by creating a core set services that house and manage the utilities as well as a super lightweight container to invoke in a pod.

 BOB integrates deeply into cloud native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNjE1ODU2Ml19
+eyJoaXN0b3J5IjpbLTEzMDI3NjIwNjEsMTkwNjE1ODU2Ml19
 -->